ckarwin/Galactic_Center_Machine_Learning/README.md

 # Analysis Outline <br />
 The diffuse gamma-ray emission in the Galaxy arises primarily from the interaction of high-energy cosmic rays (CR) with the interstellar gas and radiation fields.
-Of particular interest here is the gas-related emission, which is due to CR protons interacting with the protons of the gas to generate pions, which then quickly decay to gamma-ray photons.
-The gas is made up primarily of atomic hydrogen (HI), molecular hydrogen (H2), and the so-called dark gas.
-The method developed here pertains to H2 in particular, however, it can be easily generalized to any of the gas components.
+Of particular interest in this analysis is the gas-related emission, which is due to CR protons interacting with the protons of the gas, which genertes pions, that then quickly decays to gamma-ray photons.
+The gas is made up primarily of atomic hydrogen (HI), molecular hydrogen (H2), and so-called dark gas.
+The method developed in this analysis pertains to H2 in particular; however, it can be easily generalized to any of the gas components.

 H2 is a symmetric molecule and therefore does not emit at a characterstic wavelength.
-Instead, the distribution of H2 in the Galaxy is typically infered from other tracers, and in particular CO.
-The most abundant isotopologue of CO is CO12 (here I am using a simple shorthand for simplicity), and thus it is used as the primary tracer.
+Instead, the distribution of H2 in the Galaxy is typically infered from other tracers, and in particular, from the distribution of CO.
+The most abundant isotopologue of CO is CO12, and thus it is used as the primary tracer.
 However, there are also other rarer isotopologues, including CO13 and CO18.

 In regions of high gas density, CO12 may underestimate the colume density, due to the gas being optically thick.
-In these regions CO13 and CO18 are better tracers since they are more rare and thus optically thin.
+In such regions, CO13 and CO18 may be better tracers of the column density when they are detected, since they are more rare and thus optically thin.

-The goal of the method contained outlined in this repository is to construct a spatial template for the excess gamma-ray emission that may result from the underpredicted CO12 in regions of high density.
+The goal of the method outlined in this repository is to construct a spatial template for the excess gamma-ray emission that result from underpredicted CO12 in regions of high gas density.

 ## Getting the MOPRA Data <br />
 Our analysis is based on the Mopra survey of CO12, CO13, and CO18, available [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/LH3BDN).
-The observations cover Galacic longitudes and latitudes of (degrees) 300 < l < 350 and |b|<0.5, respectively.
+The observations cover Galacic longitudes and latitudes from (degrees) 300 < l < 350 and |b|<0.5, respectively.
 The data is only available in 1x1 deg fields.
 <br />